eruiz1996/Supervised-Learning/Chapter 3.md

 | Actual: negative | $tn$                | $fp$                |
 | Actual: positive | $fn$                | $tp$                |
 ### Accuracy
-This metric tell us *from all the classes (positive and negative), how many of them we have predicted correctly*
+This metric tell us *from all the classes (positive and negative), how many of them we have predicted correctly*.

 $$accurary = \dfrac{tp + tn}{tp + tn + fp + fn}$$

 ### Precision
 Also called as **positive predictive value**.
 This metric tell us *from all the classes we have predicted as positive, how many are actually positive*.

 $$precission = \dfrac{tp}{tp + fp}$$

 High precision means: lower false positive rate.

 ### Recall
 Also called **sensitivity**.
 This metric tell us *from all possible classes, how many we predicted correctly*.

 $$recall = \dfrac{tp}{tp + fn}$$

 High recall means: lower false negative rate.
 ### F1 - score
 Is the harmonic mean of precision and recall, that means this metric gives equal weight to precision and recall.

 $$F1=2\cdot\dfrac{precision\cdot recall}{precision + recall}$$

 ## In scikit-learn

 ```python